victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 wget -O ds/to_remove.cover http://datapink.tools/rsp/opendata_to_opendataset/to_remove.cover
 ```

-Then we just remove all the tiles from the dataset:
+Then we just remove all the related tiles from the dataset:
 ```bash
 rsp subset --delete --dir ds/training/images --cover ds/to_remove.cover rsp subset --delete --dir ds/training/labels --cover ds/to_remove.cover